Trade Balance in Japan

 Japan - Trade Balance

-Japanese nominal exports valued in yen increased 11.3% from the same month last year in February, following January’s 1.3% increase.
-The print exceeded the 10.6% increase that market analysts had expected and represented the fastest acceleration in over two years.
+Nominal exports in Japan valued in yen increased 7.5% from the same month last year in April, following March’s 12.0% increase.
+The print undershot the 7.8% increase that market analysts had expected.
 The external sector is benefiting from a weak yen and stronger global demand.

-Imports expanded 1.2% annually in February, which followed January’s 8.4% increase.
-The print beat the 0.6% rise that the markets had expected.
-Higher prices for raw materials is pushing up imports.
+Imports expanded 15.1% annually in April, which followed March’s 15.8% increase.
+The print was broadly in line with the 14.8% rise that the markets had expected.
+Higher prices for raw materials are pushing up imports.

-As a result of the strong rise in exports, the trade balance recorded a JPY 813 billion surplus (USD 7.3 billion) in February.
-The reading was better than the JPY 235 billion surplus registered in the same month last year and marked the largest surplus since October 2010.
-In the 12 months up to February, the trade surplus rose to JPY 4.1 trillion, which was higher than the JPY 3.6 trillion surplus recorded in the previous month.
+As a result of the strong rise in imports, the trade surplus declined from JPY 811 billion in April 2016 to JPY 482 billion in April 2017 (USD 4.3 billion).
+In the 12 months up to April, the trade surplus inched down to JPY 3.7 trillion, which was lower than the JPY 4.0 trillion surplus recorded in the previous month.